 If you are selling products, then the main purpose will be to redirect users to your product pages.

-if you are selling services to your services page, and in cases of blogs to your articles.
+if you are selling services to your services page and, in cases of blogs, to your articles.

 Have a look at my homepage and notice that the ‘call to action' is one of the elements the users see when they land on the page.